skycrafters/responder/actions/SendSlack/documentation.md

 The Slack integration can be used in different ways

 ### Simple message
-A sinple text message can be specified by configuring a value for the `message` property
+A simple text message can be specified by configuring a value for the `message` property
 ```
 - rule: TheRuleName
   sequential: